finos/perspective/docs/md/concepts.md

 with each other, and there is no limit to the number of pivots, filters, etc. that can be applied.

+*All* examples in this section are live—feel free to play around with each `<perspective-viewer>` instance to see how different query parameters affect what you see.

 ### Row Pivots

 A row pivot _groups_ the dataset by the unique values of each column used as a